 VI.
 Flury’s Tea Room, Kolkata

-This pastry-room and tea room was founded in 1927 by Swiss couple Mr. and Mrs. Flury, was was frequented by Britishers as well as affluent Indians but now has become an everyday bakehouse.
+This pastry and tea-room was founded in 1927 by Swiss couple Mr and Mrs Flury.
+It was visited by Britishers as well as affluent Indians, but has now become an everyday bakehouse.
 They have evolved with time and adopted modern sensibilities, such as by creating a line of vegan and gluten-free products for the millennial consumer.
-Its popular products are their heritage items like rum balls, Baba cake, and strawberry cube pastries along with the range of teas available.
-Flury’s decided to break off from it’s Kolkata stronghold and now has branches in New Delhi and Mumbai as well.
+Its popular products are their heritage items like rum balls, Baba cake, and strawberry cube pastries along with their range of teas.
+Flury’s decided to break off from its Kolkata stronghold and now has branches in New Delhi and Mumbai, too.

 VII.
 Glenary’s Bakehouse, Darjeeling

-The bakehouse and cafe in Darjeeling was founded in 1935 by Vado, an Italian but was later taken over by the working manager, an Indian native.
+The bakehouse and cafe in Darjeeling was founded in 1935 by Vado, an Italian individual, but was later taken over by the working manager who was an Indian native.
 Though recently renovated in 2015, the place still retains its old-world warmth and coziness.
-Glenary’s is a hotspot for locals and tourists alike, for its comfortable ambience and the wafting smell of freshly-baked bread and pastries in the air.
-It’s well known for its cinnamon buns, apple and meat pies, as well as Darjeeling tea.
-It is a sight to see during Christmas, with festive decorations and a range of delicious baked-good specially crafted for the holidays.
+Glenary’s is a hotspot for locals and tourists alike for its comfortable ambience and the wafting smell of freshly-baked bread and pastries in the air.
+It’s well known for its cinnamon buns, apple and meat pies, as well as its Darjeeling tea.
+It is a sight to see during Christmas, with festive decorations and a range of delicious baked-goods, specially crafted for the holidays.

-If you liked this article we suggest you read:
+If you liked this article, we suggest you also read: